 The IDEA came to me all at once.
 I don’t where or when it came; but one day it was there.
 A boat would be cool.
 There were so many things one could do with a boat.
 But we already had a camper, and we were camping every weekend with it.
 No way to tow a boat, when you are already towing a camper.
 Then it came to me — an inflatable boat!
 I could just throw the boat into the back of the SUV and have a camper too.
 Joyce wasn’t exactly keen on the idea, but then she didn’t say, “No.”

-Not sure we would even enjoy a boat; so I bought a Sevylor inflatable boat and a Honda outboard motor.
+Not sure we would even enjoy a boat; so I bought a Sevylor inflatable boat and a Yamaha outboard motor.
 Both were small and not too expensive; just in case we didn’t like the new endeavor.
-The boat was 8’6″ long inflated, and the little Honda put out 2.5 horses of 4-cycle drive power.
+The boat was 8’6″ long inflated, and the little Yamaha put out 2.5 horses of 4-cycle drive power.
 Once I got it home, we set it up — so far so good.
 Always one to be prepared, I did a little research and purchased a few safety items and accessories.
 We were ready to go.

 Our first trip would be a weekend camping outing at Mayfair County Park in Blythe, CA and right on the Colorado River.
 Saturday morning we inflated the boat, attached the motor, ensured the hull number tag was posted, threw in our gear, and launched.
 As the boat slipped into the river we slowly drifted with the current.
 One pull on the starter rope and the engine sprung to life.
 After a little slow maneuvering which also served as the break-in for our new motor, we headed down river without any goal or destination in mind.
 We spent several hours learning about our new transportation, explored several lagoons, and generally had a blast.

-Sevylor Boat and Honda Outboard Engine
+Sevylor Boat and Yamaha Outboard Engine

 The boat and motor was small and light enough for us to launch it by hand.